Work environment and general guidelines

 CERAMIC MATERIALS

 The materials and tools used in the studio are safe if handled correctly.
-However, exposure to any material, through the lungs, mouth or skin can be harmful.
+However, exposure to any material, through the lungs, mouth, or skin, can be harmful.
 Clay and glaze dust are the most common hazards.
 In addition, many metal oxides and metal compounds used in glazes are toxic in their raw forms.

 CHEMICAL ROOM

 The chemical room is off-limits to all studio users unless authorized by the Studio Manager.
-Those using the chemical room to handle, mix or store chemicals, should use gloves and masks while participating in those activities.
+Those using the chemical room to handle, mix, or store chemicals should use gloves and masks while participating in those activities.

 EQUIPMENT